regularfry/rv/README.md

 Details
 -------

-`rv` is a very thin wrapper around `chruby` and `gemenv`.
-See https://github.com/postmodern/chruby and https://github.com/regularfry/gemenv for details of these projects.
+`rv` is a very thin wrapper around `chruby` and `gemsh`.
+See https://github.com/postmodern/chruby and https://github.com/regularfry/gemsh for details of these projects.

 Author